Russian curlers hand back Olympic medals amid doping probe

 "Having weighed up the pros and cons, I decided to withdraw my case from CAS.
 I believe that a hearing would be useless under the current rules," he said.

-In a statement to CNN, CAS said the "case is not withdrawn but the hearing is now canceled.
-CAS will render a decision in the afternoon."
+While Krushelnitckii has accepted a provisional suspension beyond the Winter Games, he is eligible to seek the elimination -- or reduction of ineligibility -- with the World Curling Federation (WCF).

-An investigation will be carried out by the World Curling Federation, and Krushelnitckii said he was positive it will find him innocent.
+An investigation is due to be carried out, and Krushelnitckii said he was positive it will find him innocent.

 According to TASS, Russia's Curling Federation has asked the country's investigative committee to look into the possibility of Krushelnitckii's food or drinks being spiked, including requesting CCTV footage from South Korea and Japan, where Russian curlers trained ahead of the Olympics.